|

 Which

-lonely people have few friends?
+boneheads have few friends?

 who don't shower, often have few friends.